FlatFilers/HCMShow/README.md

 ## Production configs

-Currently the production app is running configs in one account (john.mosesman+hcmshow@flatfile.io), with each flow in a different environment:
+Currently the production app is running configs in one account (john.mosesman+hcmshow@flatfile.io - credentials in 1pass), with each flow in a different environment:

 ```
 ONBOARDING_ENVIRONMENT_ID=us_env_zxH9wUWW